htw-imi-showtime/showtime-website/content/ss21/master/M3-find-it/process.md

 In the last step of the preparation phase, we acquired the needed knowledge as quick as possible.
 There were a lot of technologies, which were new to us.
 {{</section>}}

+ {{<section title="Research">}}
+Researching was one of our core tasks.
+The collected data is the foundation of the success of our application.
+Results were collected in a shared word document and saved in our Miro board.
+The research was lead by our supervisor Marco A., who is working in the field of psychology.
+With the help of Marco A., at first, we researched 41 different types of IT jobs on the current job market, which was taken from an in-depth article on Skillcrush ( https://skillcrush.com/blog/41-tech-job-titles/ ).
+After we defined some of the job titles (common tasks and requirements taken from three popular employment websites: LinkedIn, Stepstone and Indeed), we realized that conducting the research manually was not the way to go.
+Thus we discarded the initial work.
+We agreed on using german resources and therefore narrowed down the mentioned job titles from IT-Talents ( https://it-talents.de/it-karriere/it-berufe/ ) and Get-In-IT ( https://www.get-in-it.de/magazin/arbeitswelt/it-berufe ) and clustered the 41 job titles into nine divisions following the clustering from Get-In-IT ( https://www.get-in-it.de/berufsfelder ).

+##### Tasks
+Afterwards, we picked one job of each division for our MVP.
+We assume that a basic interest in the most important tasks for each profession can predict that one will have "fun" in that profession.
+For the tasks, Marco A. looked at the main tasks for each profession on the platforms it-talents.de, berufenet, Brunel and get-in-it.de.
+From these, He selected the tasks that were mentioned on all platforms, i.e. the ones that seem to be the most important.

+##### Personality
+We know from work and organizational psychology as well as from personality psychology that personality has an important influence on the professional activity performed.
+An introverted waiter at the Oktoberfest will similarly feel out of place as an adventurous accountant filled with drive.
+There are several models that describe personality, we have chosen the Hexaco (Ashton & Lee 2006) because it is scientific, modern and very culture-independent.
+The personality traits relevant to each occupation are hypotheses that we inferred from the task descriptions for each occupation.

+##### Competencies
+We assume that one must have certain competencies to be successful in an occupation.
+Here we expanded the presupposed competencies, which berufenet provides us around important competencies from the model most usual in the competencies research "Kompetenzenatlas" (Erpenbeck & Heyse 2007, https://kompetenzatlas.fh-wien.ac.at/?page_id=1096 ), by extrapolating the competencies needed to successfully perform the job directly from the tasks themselves.

+##### Soft and hard skills
+Skills are valued by employers especially when they have been acquired through employment or work experience.
+Skills are numerous and differ from one job to another.
+The skills acquired throughout our careers are necessary for our personal and professional development and also to develop a better career goal if you are aware of your knowledge, skills and abilities.
+It is important to define your career goal in advance so that you can target your efforts during your job search.
+{{<image src="recherche.jpg" alt="Cluster of research findings"  caption="Cluster of research findings">}}
+ {{</section>}}

 {{<section title="Visual Design">}}
 #### Sketches & storyboard
 The ideas from the brainstorming sessions were the foundation of the following hand-drawn screen sketches.
 We focused on creating a desktop-first user interface and chose to include 3D elements as supporting visuals, which mirrors the experience of our user.
 The sketches should give an overall overview of the use of the application.
 During this phase, we also began prioritizing functionalities for our MVP.
 {{<image src="sketches.png" alt="Storyboard Sketches" caption="Sketchy storyboard showing the animation and user flow">}}